smiracle/interview-questions/topics/systems_design_readme.md

 - Flexibility to accommodate various types of workloads and data distributions.
 - Minimal overhead for key lookup and node selection to maintain high performance.

-Common Issues
+ ##### Common Issues
 - Hot spots, where some nodes receive significantly more load than others, leading to uneven load distribution.
 - Handling node failures and ensuring the consistent hashing mechanism quickly adapts to changes in the node set.
 - Maintaining data consistency and availability during node addition or removal.
 - Complexity in implementing a consistent hashing mechanism that accurately reflects the theoretical model.

-Resolutions
+ ##### Resolutions
 - Use virtual nodes (vnodes) to improve distribution uniformity and ease the handling of node addition/removal.
 - Implement automatic data replication and rebalancing mechanisms to maintain data availability and consistency.
 - Design a robust failure detection and recovery process to quickly adapt to changes in the cluster's state.
 - Simplify the consistent hashing algorithm's implementation by leveraging existing libraries and frameworks that have been tested and optimized.

-Considerations
+ ##### Considerations
-- Evaluating the trade-offs between the complexity of consistent hashing and the benefits it provides in terms of scalability and performance.
 - Determining the optimal number of virtual nodes to balance between load distribution and management overhead.
 - Choosing the right hashing function that minimizes collisions and provides a good distribution of keys.
-- Integrating with other system components, such as load balancers and caching layers, to ensure seamless operation.
+- Integrating with other system components, such as load balancers and caching layers.
 - Assessing the impact of consistent hashing on application-specific requirements, such as query latency and data locality.

-Summary
-When using distributed caching to optimize performance, it may happen that the number of caching servers changes (reasons for this may be a server crashing, or the need to add or remove a server to increase or decrease overall capacity).
-By using consistent hashing to distribute keys between the servers, we can rest assured that should that happen, the number of keys being rehashed-and therefore, the impact on origin servers-will be minimized, preventing potential downtime or performance issues.

 There are clients for several systems, such as Memcached and Redis, that include support for consistent hashing out of the box.
+Some types of NoSQL databases rely on distributed hashing as well.

 [↑ Back to top](#systems_design-topics)